-With approximately 380 kilometers of coastline on the Caribbean Sea there is no shortage of beaches to stroll or simply relax on.
-Or venture to one of the many offshore islands or cayes, some of which are virtually uninhabited and really get away from it all.
+With approximately 380 kilometers of coastline on the Caribbean Sea, there is no shortage of beaches to stroll or simply relax on.
+Or venture to one of the many offshore islands or cayes, some of which are virtually uninhabited and get away from it all.
 Go for a leisurely snorkel in the clear, shallow water and then relax on the beach while watching exotic seabirds soar with the ocean breezes.
 Enjoy some of the best SCUBA diving in the western Caribbean.
 Go on a cave tubing adventure.
-Follow up a day of relaxing on the beach by diving into some delicious local cuisine at a beachside restaurant and enjoy a Belizean sunset.
-The country is known as an eco tourism destination and has a small number of beautiful all inclusive resorts catering to beach, adventure, romance, jungle and archaeology vacations.
+Follow up a day of relaxing on the beach by diving into some delicious local cuisine at a beachside restaurant enjoying a Belizean sunset.
+The country is known as an eco-tourism destination and has a small number of beautiful all inclusive resorts catering to beach, adventure, romance, jungle and, archaeology vacations.